Six Tips on Preventing Sexual Harassment at Work

 6. Things Not to Do After a Sexual Harassment Complaint

 Sometimes the best way to learn how to respond to a sexual harassment claim is to learn how not to respond to one.
-Do not fire an employee after he or she complains about sexual harassment can potentially be considered unlawful retaliation.
+Do not fire an employee after he or she complains about sexual harassment it can potentially be considered unlawful retaliation.
 Do not ignore the complaint.
 Do not wait to handle it in court.
 Even a claim that you feel may be baseless can take up a significant amount of time and money.
 Do not wrongfully discipline employees.
 Although a vigorous response to sexual harassment claims is a must, don’t go overboard by rushing to judgement and disciplining employees who may have done nothing wrong.
-Avoid contacting an attorney.
 Many business owners, whether due to optimism or frugality, hesitate to contact an attorney when a sexual harassment complaint arises.
 But keep in mind that many employment law attorneys focus exclusively workplace issues and may be able to help to avoid a lawsuit or mitigate any potential liability before it’s too late.

 [This article has been modified, from an original article posted by Christopher Coble, Esq. on October 11, 2017]